SERLatBTH/DJIMavic2ENTERPRISE/README.md

 ### Assembly

-1. Install the mobile app DJI GO 4 from the app store or googler play [DJI GO 4](https://dl.djicdn.com/downloads/RC/1212121.jpg)
+1. Install the mobile app DJI Pilot from the app store or googler play [DJI Pilot](https://www3.djicdn.com/cms_uploads/download/app/qr_code/5/6f450dc9cc704e66ac191cda3b7db69b.png)
 2. Take the parts out of the box
 3. Start by taking the aircraft and remove the gimbal (plastic) cover from the camera
 4. Unfold the front arms one by one by pulling it outside away from the aircraft body.
 5. Unfold the rear arms by pulling them downwards one by one
 6. Take the propellers out of the plastic bag, there are a total of six pairs but you will only need four
 7. Take 2 pairs unmarked (black around the hole) and two marked (small white circle around the whole) and match it with mark on the motor
 8. Put each propellers one by one by pressing firmly and then rotate as the lock drawing on the top shows.
 Note: make sure to match the propeller with the correct motor with the same white marking.
-Also note that not all propellers lockes in the same direction and follow the drawing on top.
+Also note that not all propellers locks in the same direction and follow the drawing on top.
 9. Check the battery level by clicking on the power button once on the top of the aircraft
-10. Check the battery level of the LCD controller by clicking once on the power button on the lcd controller
+10. Check the battery level of the LCD controller by clicking once on the power button on the LCD controller
 11. In case either batteries is low on charge, charge it using the power adapter.
 12. Unfold the antennas on the top of the remote controller
-13. UnfoLd the mobile device clamps on the bottom, then attach the control sticks
+13. Unfold the mobile device clamps on the bottom, then attach the control sticks
 14. Attach the controller sticks in its place which could be found under the mobile device clamps.
 15. If the RC cable on the left side is not connected then connect and place the other end to the end of the slot.
 16. Attach your mobile device.